ctkjose/v-book/src/en/advance_c.md

 In very particular scenarios, specially when working with critical code that must be optimized we can use the dereference operator `*` in a very similar fashion as we would in C code.

-By default V will not allows to dereference pointers, so we have to explicitly mark our code as **unsafe**, which is basically you telling V that you are responsible for the security and correctens of your code.
+By default V will not allows to dereference pointers, so we have to explicitly mark our code as **unsafe**, which is basically you telling V that you are responsible for the security and correctness of your code.

 ```v
 fn increment_score(s &int) {